Lagrange point: L3

 The location of L3 is the solution to the following equation, gravitation providing the centripetal force:

-with parameters M1, M2, and R defined as for the L1 and L2 cases, and r now indicates the distance of L3 from the position of the smaller object, if it were rotated 180 degrees about the larger object, while positive r implying L3 is closer to the larger object than the smaller object.
+with parameters M1, M2, and R defined as for the L1 and L2 cases, and r being defined such that the distance of L3 from the center of the larger object is R − r.
 If the mass of the smaller object (M2) is much smaller than the mass of the larger object (M1), then:

+Thus the distance from L3 to the larger object is less than the separation of the two objects (although the distance between L3 and the barycentre is greater than the distance between the smaller object and the barycentre).